-Selecting parameters for Discrete Log based cryptosystem
+Selecting parameters for a Discrete Log based cryptosystem

-- p and g can be the same for many users, but need not be. - If p -1 has many small factors, then the probability that a public key generates a small group is non-negligble.
+- p and g can be the same for many users, but need not be. - If p-1 has many small factors, then the probability that a public key generates a small group is non-negligble.
 To avoid this, the prime p is generated to be a secure prime, or Sophie Germain prime.
-Then p = 2q + 1, where q is a prime. - All primes p given in RFC 3526 are Sophie Germain primes and the generator elements have prime order $q = \frac{1}{2} (p 1)$.
+Then p = 2q + 1, where q is a prime. - In RFC3526 all primes p are Sophie Germain primes and the generator elements have prime order $q = \frac{1}{2}(p-1)$ .